DeevanshiSharma/Amazon-price-tracker/ReadMe.md

 If you have these packages already installed you are good to go.
 Otherwise, you can simply install these packages using the following command:

 $ pip install package-name

-Now, just implement the code and you are good to go :)
+After that you can implement the code and you are good to go.
 Good luck!